 What are the likely implications of Brexit for family law?

-Teresa Davidson is a partner and heads up the Leeds family law team at Irwin Mitchell LLP.
+Nathaniel Groarke is a partner and head of the Manchester family department at Irwin Mitchell LLP.

 What are the likely implications of Brexit for intellectual property law?